For Patients & Families

 Click the icon below for helpful links.

 WMCC is southwest Michigan’s unparalleled leader in the treatment of gynecologic cancers.
 We serve nine counties and are the only gynecologic oncology group in southwest Michigan.
-Three highly trained gynecologic oncologists lead our outstanding, 11-person team which also includes advanced practice providers, gynecologic oncology nurses, clinical trial nurses, medical assistants, licensed social workers, registered dietitians, and an administrative assistant.
-If you are diagnosed with gynecologic cancer or a benign condition that requires complex surgery, you can rest assured that our expert oncologists will provide you with state-of-the-art care.
+A board certified gynecologic oncologist leads our outstanding, nine-person team which also includes advanced practice providers, gynecologic oncology nurses, clinical trial nurses, medical assistants, licensed social workers, registered dietitians, and an administrative assistant.
+If you are diagnosed with gynecologic cancer or a benign condition that requires complex surgery, you can rest assured that our expert oncologist will provide you with state-of-the-art care.

 What Is Gynecologic Oncology?